FlyingWorkshop/market-design/_sources/book/auction-design-and-applications.md

 Can the seller benefit from setting a “reserve” price, that is, a minimum price below which she won’t sell?
 ```

-Seller sets reserve price $r$ and runs an ascending auction.
+The seller sets a reserve price $r$ and runs an ascending auction.
 The clock starts from $r$ and goes up, so rational bidders with low values may decline to bid.

 Three cases:

-1. If both values below $r$, then no sale.
+1. If both values are below $r$, then no sale occurs.
-2. If $r$ between both values, then sale at $r$.
+2. If $r$ is between both values, then the sale occurs at $r$.
-3. Both values above $r$, then sale at lower of the bidder values.
+3. If both values are above $r$, then the sale occurs at $\min(v_1, v_2)$.

 Revenue: